tonyhffong/Lint.jl/docs/messages.md

 | E536   | use {T<:...} instead of a known type
 | E537   | (removed)
 | E538   | known type in parametric data type, use {T<:...}
+| E539   | assigning an error to a variable
 |        |
 | **E6** | *Structure Error*
 | E611   | constructor doesn't seem to return the constructed object